Sami Jo Small

 Gold Medal-Winning Goalie with the Canadian Women's Olympic Hockey Team

-As a goalie for the Canadian women’s hockey team, Sami Jo has won five World Championships; twice been named championship MVP; and is a three-time Olympian, who played on two gold medal-winning teams.
-After a lifetime of training for the “Big Game,” in the Salt Lake City Olympics in 2002, Sami Jo Small never got to play in it.
-“The biggest difference between myself and other Olympians,” says Sami, “is the whole idea of being placed in situations that were not the way I had envisioned living my Olympic dream.
+As a goalie for the Canadian women’s hockey team, Small has won five World Championships, twice named championship MVP, and is a three-time Olympian, who played on two gold medal-winning teams.
+After a lifetime of training for the “big game,” in the Salt Lake City Olympics in 2002, Small never got to play in it.
+“The biggest difference between myself and other Olympians,” says Small, “is the whole idea of being placed in situations that were not the way I had envisioned living my Olympic dream.
 Not playing in the final game in Salt Lake forced me to focus on the accomplishment of the team above my own feelings.”